AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 [5,3,1]
 ```

-Let's appreciate for a moment, how far we have come so quickly, and with such beautiful, terse code.
+Let's appreciate for a moment how far we have come so quickly and with what beautiful, terse code.

 Compare this for compactness and simplicity with Dancing Links, which is how Algorithm X is usually implemented.